KathleenScriver/event_listener_lesson/README.md

 1. As a user, when I click the `Cancel RSVP` button next to a Hedgehog, it removes that hog from the RSVP list (*Note:* this won't delete it from the API so on refresh, that hog will return.)
 1. When I click one of the age range buttons, I should only see the hogs that match that age range.

+If there's time:
+What if I wanted to grab all the delete buttons after they were created and add an event listener to each of them?
+Event delegation.